 Crystal meth is often abused in a binge and crash pattern, meaning that the user takes more and more of the drug, staying awake for days without sleeping or eating until they run out of the drug.
 Then, they crash for several days.
 Often, people combine methamphetamines with other drugs.
 Some combine meth with other stimulants, such as cocaine, to increase the high, which can lead to serious cardiac complications which can include death.
 Others combine crank with downers such as prescription painkillers or heroin to reduce the unpleasant side effects of the drug.
 This combination of a downer and an upper can lead to cardiac failure and death.

 While methamphetamine abuse is not easily overcome, with the right combination of medications and therapies, many people are able to successfully overcome their addiction and go on to live a productive life.
-At our residential rehab center, we’ve helped countless men and women just like you recover from methamphetamine addiction.
+At our residential treatment center, we’ve helped countless men and women just like you recover from methamphetamine addiction.
 Through our highly specialized detox and rehab center, you can learn the skills needed to embark on a sober, happy life.

 Chronic methamphetamine abuse can lead an addict to lose almost everything important in their lives.
 They may find their relationships are strained as meth has begun to dictate what matters in their lives.
 Loved ones, unable to watch you as you fall victim to meth, may have distanced themselves from you.
 Your health may have deteriorated as meth damages nearly every organ system in the body.
 Your mental health may have similarly deteriorated as you succumb to the paranoia and hallucinations – perhaps even full-blown psychosis – so common among meth users.
 You may have lost hope in your ability to ever lead a life free from meth.